M27 Infantry Automatic Rifle: Combat reviews

-Marines issued with the M27 enjoy its familiarity with the M4-style weapons in service.
-Its gas-operated short-stroke piston action with a rotating bolt runs cooler, cleaner, requires less maintenance, has less internal parts wear and is less susceptible to malfunctions compared to previous direct impingement M4/M16 style weapons.
-IAR gunners consider the rifle-grade accuracy to be a huge improvement over the SAW, despite the loss of sustained firing.
-With a shrinking budget, the Marine Corps is looking at ways to implement the IAR as a multipurpose weapon.
+Marines issued with the M27 enjoy its similarities to other M4-style weapons in service.
+Its gas-operated short-stroke piston action runs cooler and more cleanly, requires less maintenance, has less internal parts wear, and is less susceptible to malfunctions compared to previous internal piston M4- and M16-style weapons.
+IAR gunners consider the rifle-grade accuracy to be a significant improvement over the SAW, despite the loss of sustained firing.
+Due to budget limitations, the Marine Corps is looking at ways to implement the IAR as a multipurpose weapon.
 Suggestions included use as an automatic rifle and as a designated marksman rifle, a role where it replaced the Squad Advanced Marksman Rifle.
 Additionally, the free-floating barrel offers improved accuracy at approximately 2 MOA compared with 4.5 MOA for M16A4 rifles.

 Design

-The M27 is based on the H&K HK416.
-It features a gas-operated short-stroke piston action with a rotating bolt and a free-floating barrel.
-The handguard has four MIL-STD-1913 Picatinny rails for use with accessories and optics.
-The simpler gas-piston rifle system reduces the amount of time it takes to resolve malfunctions on the IAR compared with the M249.
-Alternate calibers other than 5.56 mm are being considered for the M27.
+The M27 is an HK416 variant with accessories required by the Marine Corps.
+It features a gas-operated short-stroke piston action with a rotating bolt and a cold hammer forged free-floating barrel.
+The handguard has four MIL-STD-1913 Picatinny rails for use with accessories and optics and has ambidextrous controls and charging handle, which the stock variant of the HK416 would only possess in their A5 and later variants.
+Alternate calibers other than 5.56 mm were considered for the M27, but eventually were not considered after the Marine Corps decided not to go through with procuring 6.8 SPC systems.